Queen Street, Brisbane: History

 Later, there was compromise with the main street that would be known as Queen Street, with the western boundary's width changed to 1.2 chains (24 metres).

 The first sitting of Legislative Assembly of Queensland in May 1860 occurred in the old converted convict barracks on Queen Street.

 In 1864, there were two significant fires along the street.
 The September 1864 fire started in the Little Wonder store on Edward Street which destroyed 14 shops in Queen Street.
 This event later became known as Bulcock's Fire.
 On 1 December 1864, the Great Fire of Brisbane started within the cellar of a Queen Street drapery store which burnt down buildings bordering Queen Street, as well as Albert Street, Edward Street, George Street and Elizabeth Street.
 Brisbane Courier described the fire as "the whole of the business premises and private residences...were, in a couple of hours, reduced to a heap of ruins".

 On 9 December 1882, a demonstration of electricity was conducted with eight arc lights along Queen Street.
 Power was supplied by a 10 hp generator driven by a small engine in a foundry in Adelaide Street.
 This was Australia's first recorded use of electricity for public purposes.

 In 1885, Poul C. Poulsen opened his photographic studio at 7 Queen Street.
+Ada Driver trained at Poulson’s studio before opening her own photographic studio, ‘Ada Driver’s Studio’, at 51 Queen street in 1906.

 In 1902, part of Queen Street was not paved or sealed although stormwater drainage was well maintained.

 Queen Street is historically significant as it contains MacArthur Central, the building in which the American General Douglas MacArthur had his South West Pacific headquarters (from July 1942 to November 1944) during World War II and directed the Allied Forces campaign.
 The former AMP building was later renamed MacArthur Central as a tribute to General MacArthur.

 Tram services along Queen Street were converted to buses on 14 April 1969.

 In 1981, the part of the street between Albert Street and Edward Street was closed to traffic.
 This section was opened as the Queen Street Mall in 1982, in time for the Commonwealth Games.
 Later, the section between Albert Street and George Street was converted into an extension of the pedestrian mall, timed to coincide with Brisbane's Expo '88.

 A number of buildings were demolished on Queen Street in the 1980s, including Her Majesty's Theatre, the Wintergarden cinema and the Odeon cinema as the mall development proceeded.